Pembury: War memorial

-In January 2012, it was discovered by local historian Richard Snow that several of the names on the war memorial were misspelled.

-The War Memorial in Hastings Road was unveiled and dedicated on Sunday 25 September 1921 by Rev. Sinclair Brooke, M.A., Vicar of Pembury 1898–1918.
+The War Memorial in Hastings Road was unveiled and dedicated on Sunday 25 September 1921 by Rev. Sinclair Brooke, Vicar of Pembury.
 The site was given by the Marquis Camden, and the Portland Stone Memorial stands 16 feet high and cost £365 19/4d, which apparently took quite a long time to raise.
 It was designed by well-known local Architects Ashley S. Kilby and the work was carried out by Messrs.
 Burslem and Sons of Tunbridge Wells.
-The Service included the Last Post and Reveille and the National Anthem at the end of the Service.
-The Roll of Honour was read by Mr C.R.
-Bosanquet.

 In 1949 a metal plaque was placed over the original stone-carved names for the WW1 names and a new metal plaque below recorded the WW2 names.
-Local historian Richard Snow discovered 8 spelling errors and on 11 November 2018 the newly refurbished War Memorial stone-carved plaques were unveiled by the Deputy Lord Lieutenant of Kent, Lord Colgrain.
+In 2012 local historian Richard Snow discovered 8 spelling errors and on 11 November 2018 the newly refurbished War Memorial stone-carved plaques were unveiled by the Deputy Lord Lieutenant of Kent, Lord Colgrain.
 The metal plaques were removed and replaced by newly carved stone plaques carried out by Burslems of Tunbridge Wells, who created the original plaques.
-The full story is told on a local DVD "Pembury Remembers" made by David Doré available from Pembury Library.

 The old stone plaques were mounted on the playground wall of Pembury Primary School in February 2019.